panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 myFunction('a', 'b'); // logs { 0: 'a', 1: 'b'}
 ```

-`argument` array-like object contains all the arguments `'a'`, `'b'`.
+`arguments` array-like object contains the invocation arguments: `'a'` and `'b'`.

 ### 3.2 Arrow function

-On the other side, no `arguments` special keyword is defined inside of the arrow function.
+On the other side, no `arguments` special keyword is defined inside an arrow function.

-Again (same as with `this` value), the `arguments` object is bound lexically: the arrow function accesses `arguments` from the outer function.
+Again (same as with `this` value), the `arguments` object is resolved lexically: the arrow function accesses `arguments` from the outer function.

 Let's try to access `arguments` inside of an arrow function: